engity-com/bifroest/docs/reference/authorization/oidc.md

 ```

 <<property("retrieveIdToken", "bool", None, id_prefix="device-auth-", default=True, heading=4)>>
-Will retrieve the ID Token makes it available in the [corresponding context via `idToken`](../context/authorization.md#oidc-property-idToken).
+Will retrieve the ID Token and makes it available in the [corresponding context via `idToken`](../context/authorization.md#oidc-property-idToken).

 <<property("retrieveUserInfo", "bool", None, id_prefix="device-auth-", default=False, heading=4)>>
-Will retrieve the UserInfo makes it available in the [corresponding context via `userInfo`](../context/authorization.md#oidc-property-userInfo).
+Will retrieve the UserInfo and makes it available in the [corresponding context via `userInfo`](../context/authorization.md#oidc-property-userInfo).

 ### Context {: #device-auth-context }